dkbalachandar/effective-java-notes/README.md

 ### Chapter: 6 Enums and annotations

 #### Item 34: Use Enum instead of int constants
+Enums are more readbale, safer and more powerful.

 #### Item 35: Use instance fields instead of ordinals
 All enums have an ordinal method, which returns the numerical position of each enum constant in its type.
 You may be tempted to derive an associated int value from the ordinal as it’s a maintenance nightmare.
 If the constants are ordered the numberOfMusicians will break.